rangle/ngCourse2/handout/forms/form-builder/form-builder_custom_validation.md

 }
 ```

-I have a function which takes a "minimum" parameter, and returns another function.
-The function defined and returned from the inside becomes my validator.
-My closure reference allows me to remember the value of the minimum, when the validator is eventually called.
+Assume you have a function which takes a "minimum" parameter and returns another function.
+The function defined and returned from the inside becomes the validator.
+The closure reference allows you to remember the value of the minimum when the validator is eventually called.

 Let's apply that thinking back to a `PunctuationValidator`.